Vega for auto-remediation

 Overview

-Vega is an AI-powered assistant that helps you understand, debug, and fix observability issues directly within LaunchDarkly.
+Vega for auto-remediation helps you understand, debug, and fix observability issues directly within LaunchDarkly.
 Vega works inside observability views like logs, traces, errors, and sessions, gathering relevant context, such as recent flag changes and alerts, to suggest improvements and next steps.
-Vega acts as an intelligent, context-aware, debugging companion built into your everyday workflow.

 Vega is paired with observability alerts and can analyze observability data automatically when thresholds are breached.
 It’s like having an on-call engineer available at all times, ready to triage the error spike and remediate the issue.